w3c/webextensions/proposals/proposal-extension-self-management-events.md

 **Summary**

 Currently, extensions cannot track when users disable or uninstall them without requesting the broad "management" permission.
-This proposal suggests modifying the behavior of `chrome.management.onDisabled` and `chrome.management.onUninstalled` events to allow extensions to track their own state changes without requiring the "management" permission.
+This proposal suggests modifying the behavior of `browser.management.onDisabled` and `browser.management.onUninstalled` events to allow extensions to track their own state changes without requiring the "management" permission.

 **Document Metadata**